 149. Instrument effecting proposed dealing entitled to priority if lodged within 48 hours

-If within the said period of 48 hours a properly perfected instrument effecting the proposed dealing be duly lodged for registration such instrument shall have priority over any other instrument which may be lodged for registration after the time mentioned in the search certificate and the same shall be registered notwithstanding any caveat, court order or application by assignee in bankruptcy which may have been lodged with the Department after the time mentioned in such search certificate.
+If within the said period of 48 hours a properly perfected instrument effecting the proposed dealing be duly lodged for registration such instrument shall have priority over any other instrument which may be lodged for registration after the time mentioned in the search certificate and the same shall be registered notwithstanding any caveat, court order or application by assignee in bankruptcy which may have been lodged with the Authority after the time mentioned in such search certificate.

 [Section 149 amended by No. 81 of 1996 s.
 90; No. 59 of 2004 s.
-140.]
+140; No. 60 of 2006 s.
+118(1).]

 150. Instrument to be received and to have priority according to the ordinary course if proposed dealing not lodged for registration

-Subject to the lodging of such duly perfected instrument within such period any other instrument and any caveat, court order or application received by the Department during such period shall be dealt with in the same manner shall have the same priority as between themselves and shall be as effectual as if no stay of registration had been obtained.
+Subject to the lodging of such duly perfected instrument within such period any other instrument and any caveat, court order or application received by the Authority during such period shall be dealt with in the same manner shall have the same priority as between themselves and shall be as effectual as if no stay of registration had been obtained.

 [Section 150 amended by No. 81 of 1996 s.
 91; No. 59 of 2004 s.
-140.]
+140; No. 60 of 2006 s.
+118(1).]

 Part VIII — Surveys, plans, parcels and boundaries